 The voting list for the regulation has 261 pages and the one for the directive has 57 pages (a total of 318 pages).

-By the time of the Civil Liberties Committee vote in October 2013, the data protection reform had been debated for 20 months.
+By the time of the plenary vote in March 2014, the data protection reform had been debated for 20 months.
 The committee's official debates alone accounted for about 30 hours.
-Informal negotiations among political groups have taken around 250 hours.
+Informal negotiations among political groups took around 250 hours.

 Parliament's negotiating mandate for the regulation was adopted by 51 votes to 1, with 3 abstentions.